Looking to paint furniture a smooth finish? It’s so much easier than you think. Here are 7 tips for painting furniture without brush marks.

 I learned this tip the hard way.

-I used to paint in a cross-hatch pattern—swiping this way and that way in an “X.”
+I used to paint in a cross-hatch pattern—swiping this way and that way in an “X.” I think someone told me once upon a time this is a good idea.

-All those cross hatches show up when the paint dries.
+All those crosshatches show up when the paint dries.

 Tip 7: Finish with a mini roller

 A mini foam roller.
+This kit is perfect for painting furniture.

 After you’ve finished the last brush stroke, get out this mini foam roller and go over the surface lightly one last time.